 Nationalists even in death

-One of my favorite quotes by Julia de Burgos surprisingly does not
+One of my favorite Julia de Burgos quotes surprisingly does not

 come from one of her poems.
-It actually comes from a letter she
+It comes from a letter she

-wrote to her sister during her years of living in New York.
+wrote to her sister during her years living in New York.
+Not very

 Tengo hambre de libertad.
 Si me muero no quiero que este trágico país se tragué mis huesos.
 Necesitan el calor de Borinquen, por lo menos para fortalecer los gusanos de allá, no los de acá.